keegoid/linux-deploy-scripts/README.md

 Run these commands from the [Linux console][lc] either via [SSH][ssh] to your remote server or directly on your Linux workstation.

-First download and run the **init.sh** script and function libraries:
+First download the **init.sh** script and function libraries to the same directory:

 ```bash
 # download the init script and function libraries to the same directory